mooction/ActinidiaGames/README.md

 **Android**

 * Download [ActinidiaOnAndroid](http://moooc.cc/actinidia.apk) and install
-* Provide SD Card access permission
+* Download games with it.
-* Copy games here or download [ActinidiaGames](http://moooc.cc/ActinidiaGames.zip) and extract folders to `sdcard/ActinidiaGames`
+* If you have built your own game, copy it to `sdcard/ActinidiaGames`
-* Launch ActinidiaOnAndroid and choose a game.
+* Launch Actinidia and choose a local game.
+(If failed, make sure you have SDCard permission.)

 Snapshots:
 * [RPG](http://7nas1f.com1.z0.glb.clouddn.com/actinidia_prev1.png)